Rego Center: History

 On January 4, 2017, it was announced that Sears would be closing as part of a plan to close 150 stores nationwide.
 The store closed in April 2017.
 A year later, in March 2018, Toys "R" Us announced that it would close all of its US stores, including the location at Rego Center.
 The site was then occupied by a toy store called Toy City, operated by Party City.

 On January 13, 2019, Kohl's announced that its store at Rego Center would be closing along with 3 other stores nationwide.
 The store closed on April 13, 2019.

 In September 2019, IKEA announced plans to convert the former Sears into its third New York City location.
 It opened on January 11, 2021.
-However, on October 26, 2022, it was announced that IKEA would be closing this location on December 3.
+The IKEA store was severely damaged during Hurricane Ida in September 2021.
+On October 26, 2022, it was announced that IKEA would be closing this location on December 3.
+IKEA bought out its lease at Rego Center in February 2024.

 On April 24, 2020, it was announced that At Home would be opening in the former Kohl's space in 2021.
+At Home opened in April 2021.

 On September 10, 2020, it was announced that Century 21 would be closing its location as part of a plan to close all 38 stores nationwide.
 One month later, Century 21 permanently closed its Rego Park store.

+On April 23, 2023, Bed Bath & Beyond announced that they filed for Chapter 11 Bankruptcy, and announced that they would close all remaining stores in the United States, including the location at Rego Center.
+The store closed in July 2023.

+After several years at the mall, Old Navy closed in January 2024.

+Recently, as of April 27, 2025, Best Buy has moved inside of the former Toys "R" Us space, which has been vacant since 2018.
+Best Buy relocated from the nearby Queens Place Mall.
+In addition, DSW also relocated from Queens Place Mall into a portion of the former Century 21 space in September 2025.

+On May 15, 2025, Marshalls relocated to the phase II building.

+On June 16, 2025, At Home announced that they filed for Chapter 11 Bankruptcy, and announced that they would close 26 stores nationwide, including the location at Rego Center.
+The store closed on August 24, 2025.

+In September 2025, Burlington relocated to phase 2 of the mall leaving phase 1 of the mall vacant.

 Withdrawals

 The Home Depot withdrew from the rental deal with Vornado in late 2008 due to drop in profit.
 The space vacated by Home Depot was replaced by Costco.
 This is Costco's fifth location in New York City and second in Queens.

 In 2005, Walmart had been dropped as a potential tenant, as an early part of its bid to open a store within New York City.
 Opposition by various groups killed the plan.

-In October 2022, it was announced that IKEA would be closing its Rego Center location.